wayne-xyz/DPportal/README.md

 ## Update Log
+- 2024/9/19
+    - revise the folder's name and description

 - 2024/9/18
     - add new dev branch for the UI and Map viewer
     - Update the UI, multiple column by folder and groups